Sidra Data Intake mechanisms¶

 The processes by which data is ingested from the source systems to its final storage in the data lake are referred to as Data Intake Processes in Sidra.
-Data Intake Processes in Sidra are set up through different mechanisms, which range from UI configuration wizard to making a serial of Sidra API calls.
-In order to configure a new Data Intake Process, several generic steps need to happen.
-This page will introduce these key generic steps for configuring and creating a new Data Intake Process in Sidra, regardless of the specific implementation.
+Data Intake Processes (DIPs) in Sidra are set up through different mechanisms, which range from UI configuration wizard to making a serial of Sidra API calls.
+On the other hand, the Data Intake is part of the process of ingestion without contemplating an end-to-end process fully configurable via UI as the DIP does.

 Some key features about a Data Intake Process would be: